 Read our guide to listed buildings insurance for more information on what to do if you have a listed building with a thatched roof to find out more about the extra risks that come with making repairs and taking out insurance.

 If you have a newer thatched property (i.e. one that was built in the last 50 years or so) then you may find the materials used are of a higher quality than if you have one from the 18th century.
-If that is the case you might find a regular buildings insurance provider willing to insure your property.
+If that's the case you might find a regular buildings insurance provider willing to insure your property.
 You’re much less likely to find a standard home insurer willing to insure your thatched house, especially if it was built over 150 years ago.
 If it’s graded as a listed building too then it will be much harder to get a standard insurer to cover you.

-However, you might want to get specialist insurance from a non-standard home insurance provider anyway.
+However, you might want to get specialist insurance from a non-standard home insurance provide anyway.
 As mentioned previously, a non-standard home insurance provider will have a better understanding and more experience when it comes to insuring properties with thatched roofs.

 This could lead to cheaper premiums and better quality specialist repairs that meet the needs of your property.

 Read our guide to non-standard home insurance to learn more.

-Aside from making sure to shop around and compare the wider insurance market for the best deals, another way to reduce your premiums is to reduce the risk of fire damaging your home.
+Aside from making sure to shop around, and compare insurance for your thatched roof cottage, with the wider insurance market for the best deals.
+Another way to reduce your premiums is to reduce the risk of fire damaging your home.

 Insurers will usually want to know the rebuild value of your home, which is essentially how much it would cost to build your home from scratch if it were completely destroyed in a fire.